rphilipzhang/AI-PhD-S24/README.md

     - Hofman, Jake M., et al. 2021.
 Integrating explanation and prediction in computational social science. *Nature* 595.7866: 181-188.
     - Bastani, Hamsa, Dennis Zhang, and Heng Zhang.
 2022.
 Applied machine learning in operations management. *Innovative Technology at the Interface of Finance and Operations*.
 Springer: 189-222.
     - Kelly, Brian, and Dacheng Xiu.
 2023.
 Financial machine learning, *SSRN*, https://ssrn.com/abstract=4501707.
+    - [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), by Rich Sutton, which develops so far the most critical insight of AI: "The biggest lesson that can be read from 70 years of AI research is that general methods that leverage computation are ultimately the most effective, and by a large margin."

 ### Session 2.
 Introduction to Deep Learning (Jan/16/2024)
 - **Keywords**: Random Forests, eXtreme Gradient Boosting Trees, Deep Learning Basics, Neural Nets Models, Computational Issues of Deep Learning